Learning the dynamics of cell-cell interactions in confined cell migration

 To investigate whether the interacting dynamics of MDA-MB-231 and MCF10A cells can be described by the physical interactions implied by the contact acceleration maps, we consider a simple model for cell-cell interactions in confining environments.
 Motivated by the structure of the contact accelerations, we postulate that the dynamics of the cells can be described by a stochastic equation of motion of the form

 Here, we assume that the interactions between each cell and the confinement can be described by a term $F(x,v)$, similar to single cell experiments~\cite{Brueckner2019}.
-Furthermore, we assume that the interactions between the two cells can be separately described by two interaction terms: a cohesive term $f(|\Delta x|)\Delta x$, which captures repulsion and attraction; and a friction term $\gamma(|\Delta x|)\Delta v$ that may depend on the distance between the cells.
-The intrinsic stochasticity of the migration dynamics is accounted for by a Gaussian white noise $\eta(t)$, with $\langle \eta(t)\rangle=0$ and $\langle \eta(t)\eta(t')\rangle=\delta(t-t')$.
+Furthermore, we assume that the interactions between the two cells can be separately described by two interaction terms: a cohesive term $f(|\Delta x|)\Delta x$, which captures repulsion and attraction; and an effective friction term $\gamma(|\Delta x|)\Delta v$ that may depend on the distance between the cells.
+The intrinsic stochasticity of the migration dynamics is accounted for by a Gaussian white noise $\eta(t)$, with $\langle \eta(t)\rangle=0$ and $\langle \eta(t)\eta(t') \rangle=\delta(t-t')$.
+Note that this equation of motion captures the effective dynamics that describe the cellular accelerations, rather than mechanical forces acting on the cell.

 To investigate this model, we first require a systematic approach to infer the systems' stochastic dynamics and delineate single-cell (one-body) and interactive (two-body) contributions to the dynamics.
 Thus, we employ a rigorous inference method, Underdamped Langevin Inference (ULI)~\cite{Brueckner2020a}, to infer the terms of this equation of motion from the experimentally measured trajectories.
 In this approach, the inferred terms are completely constrained by the short time-scale information in the measured trajectory, i.e. the velocities and accelerations of the cells (see Methods and Supplementary Section S4).